openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Potential Remedies:
 ^^^^^^^^^^^^^^^^^^^

-* 0Use a power supply that meets at least the minimum recommended current rating for the R-PI model being used.
+* Use a power supply that meets at least the minimum recommended current rating for the R-PI model being used.
 * Use the shortest possible USB cable.
 Cables that are 1 foot / 30cm or less, made of thick gauge wire are  preferred.
 If a short USB cable is not long enough to place an R-PI in a convenient location, use an AC extension cord rather than a long USB cable.
 * Avoid using direct connected USB powered hard drives.
 The additional current load will drop voltage and may stress a weak power supply.
 A self powered USB hub or a drive dock is preferred.
 * Avoid leaving peripherals attached, such as a monitor, keyboard or a mouse.
 Even when they're not used, they consume power.